Debbie Desjarlais, 69 Bricktop Road, Windham, CT 06280 (860) 617-4985

 415 – Shropshire

-420 – All Breeds (use for Showmanship, Leadline, Display, and all Market Lambs.
+420 – All Breeds (use for Showmanship, Leadline, Display, 4-H Aged Sheep, and all Market Lambs.
 Market lambs show by weight regardless of breed – Light, Medium, Heavy

 Please use the same lot numbers for both the Open Show (Department 2) and the Youth Show (Department 4).
 Youths must enter in the Youth Show.